davidlamt/personal-blog/content/post/personal-thoughts/30-year-without-social-media.md

 I no longer seek social acceptance or to compare myself to others on social media.

 I am confident in who I am and what I do.
-I make great strides towards my goals and have awesome adventures, regardless of what my friends are doing.
+I make great strides toward my goals and have awesome adventures, regardless of what my friends are doing.

 Of course, I am still in the process of building up my confidence in other areas of my life as well.
 It will probably be a lifelong journey but that is fine with me.

 I am striving to become someone who is **not defined by the expectations of others**.

 ## Closing Thoughts